ImHangLi/verkle-rust/README.md

 In your `src/verkle_tree.rs` file, let's implement the basic structures we'll need.

-💡 **Cryptographic Hint:** Field elements in Verkle trees typically use finite field arithmetic over a prime field.
+Field elements in Verkle trees typically use finite field arithmetic over a prime field.
 This ensures that all operations result in another element within the same field, crucial for the security of cryptographic constructions.

 ```rust
 use curve25519_dalek::scalar::Scalar;